 While 85-90% of migraines have a moderate to severe headache as a symptom, about 75% of migraine patients experience neck pain either before or during the attack.
 This can help us to identify a potential underlying issue as well as a natural way to find relief.

-When the C1 (atlas) is misaligned, it can lead to neck pain, headaches, and affect the central nervous system in other ways that may lead to migraines.
+When the C1 (atlas) is out of alignment, it can lead to neck pain, headaches, and migraines.
 What are some of these complications of an atlas subluxation?
 Brainstem function may be inhibited, cerebrospinal fluid may fail to drain properly, and blood flow to the brain can be affected.
 These all affect the CNS and can create the right conditions in the brain for a neurological condition such as migraines to develop.

 If you suffer from migraines, especially if you have a history of head or neck trauma, we encourage you to find an upper cervical practitioner near you.
 Some have found that migraine issues resolve in as little as one to two adjustments.
 A consultation may be your first step to finding natural and lasting relief.